flerka/personal-blog/_posts/2022-06-21-ahead-of time-compilation.md

 - [crossgen tool](https://github.com/dotnet/runtime/blob/main/docs/workflow/building/coreclr/crossgen.md) - later it was replaced with crossgen2.
 - [crossgen2 tool](https://devblogs.microsoft.com/dotnet/announcing-net-6-preview-1/#crossgen2) - can generate assemblies in ReadyToRun format.
 It is the second version of the crossgen tool that the .NET team rewrote in C#.
 Crossgen2 has added features, such as [version bubbles](https://github.com/dotnet/runtime/blob/main/docs/design/features/crossgen2-compilation-structure-enhancements.md).
 The crossgen2 architecture uses a graph that allows performing different analysis and optimizations.
 There is great [article](https://devblogs.microsoft.com/dotnet/conversation-about-crossgen2/) that discusses crossgen2.
 - [ngen.exe](https://docs.microsoft.com/en-us/dotnet/framework/tools/ngen-exe-native-image-generator) - for .Net framework.
 It runs on the target machine and produces executables that are not self-contained and requires an installed runtime.
 Can cause some [performance issues](https://devblogs.microsoft.com/dotnet/wondering-why-mscorsvw-exe-has-high-cpu-usage-you-can-speed-it-up/) on target PC.
 - [CoreRT](https://github.com/dotnet/corert) - .NET Core runtime optimized for ahead-of-time compilation.
 Right now, this project has been replaced by Native AOT.
 It could use not only JIT compiler but experimental projects, like IL to CPP.
-It generated one file containing the app itself, its dependencies, and CoreRT runtime.
+It generates one file containing the app itself, its dependencies, and CoreRT runtime.
 If you want to know more, you can read a great [post](https://mattwarren.org/2018/06/07/CoreRT-.NET-Runtime-for-AOT/) from Matt Warren that has everything nicely written and illustrated.
 - [.NET Native](https://docs.microsoft.com/en-us/windows/uwp/dotnet-native/) - as far as I know, it's for UWP only.
 - [IL2CPP](https://docs.unity3d.com/Manual/IL2CPP.html) - it compiles IL assemblies to native code, not open source, and for Unity only.
 - [IL2CPU](https://github.com/CosmosOS/IL2CPU) - it's used in Cosmos project.